xingyuuchen/unixtar/readme.md

 ## Example Project
 [Plant-Recognition-Server](https://github.com/xingyuuchen/object-identify-SVR.git)
-is a http server project, under the hood it is `unixtar` who provides basic network capacity.
+is a web-server project, under the hood it is `unixtar` who provides basic http network capacity.